 - 1 medium head of cauliflower (about 2 pounds)

 - 1 tsp fine sea salt (can be reduced to 1/2 tsp)

 - 1 Tbsp course chopped garlic cloves

 Method and Steps

 - Cut the cauliflower into bite size florets by cutting them off the core and place these into a 1-gallon size zip-lock bag.

 - In a small bowl, mix the olive oil, lemon juice and salt.
-Pour over the florets in zip-lock bag.
+Save a little to mix with the garlic cloves.
+Pour the remainder over the florets in the zip-lock bag.
 Seal the bag and use your hands mix the olive oil with the cauliflower inside the bag until all the florets are coated.